Verify Linearizability of Concurrent Stacks: Soundness of Elimination Mechanism

-By the above lemma, we can get the following theorem. \begin{theorem} For a history $H$ of a concurrent stack, let $H'$ be a subsequence of $H$ obtained by deleting all elimination pairs of $H$.
-If $H'$ is linearizable with respect to the standard ``LIFO'' specification, then $H$ is also linearizable with respect to the specification. \end{theorem}
+\begin{theorem} For a history $H$ of a concurrent stack, let $H_s$ be a subsequence of $H$ obtained by deleting all elimination pairs of $H$.
+If $H_s$ is linearizable with respect to the standard sequential stack specification, then $H$ is also linearizable with respect to the specification. \end{theorem}